-This post covers the basics of what to look for in a saltwater reel.
-Before we get into the guide, here's a list of our 9 recommended fishing reels for saltwater.
-Please note, we will be talking more about these reels later in the article...
+This post covers the basics of what to look for in a saltwater fishing reel.
+Before we get into the guide, here’s a list of our 9 recommended saltwater fishing reels.
+Please note, we will be talking more about these reels later in the article…

 Often known as a casting reel, the conventional reel is generally used for saltwater or deep sea fishing.
 The most popular materials of choice are machined aluminum and heavy-duty graphite, both of which offer durability while reducing weight.
 Trolling reels come with either star or lever drag systems, thus offering high stopping power.

 This reel type is an inexpensive option that is easy to use and a great investment for beginners.
 It is common among casual anglers and children.
 Defining features include a button release for simplicity and decent accuracy.
 It is one of the easiest reels to untangle since all you have to do is open the bail of the reel before pulling on the line.

 The spinning reel is one of the most popular reels among anglers, with the main competitor being baitcasters.
 It offers plenty of versatility, making it an excellent choice for targeting tarpon on the lake or battling bass in deep waters.
 Flipping up the bail wire releases the line for an accurate cast.
 Like the spincast reel, this is ideal for beginners.
 It is straightforward and an easy reel to learn to use.
 Additionally, it makes an excellent choice for seasoned anglers who work with live fish baits or light, artificial lures.